Why SaaS companies need to invest in branding early

 What questions should you ask a branding agency before hiring them?

 Selecting a branding and marketing agency is one of the most consequential decisions a SaaS founder or marketing executive makes.
-The wrong choice costs time, money, and most expensively the opportunity cost of not having strong brand infrastructure during a critical growth window.
-The following questions will help structure the decision rigorously.
+The wrong choice costs time, money, and the loss of opportunity that comes with not having strong brand infrastructure during a critical growth window.
+The following questions will help structure the decision methodically

 Does the agency understand your business model?